top of page

 And I heard a loud voice from the throne saying, “Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God.” —Revelation 21:3

-When we talk about being “with” someone, there are really two aspects to what we mean: presence and relationship.
-We use that word, “with,” to communicate both ideas.
-To want to be “with” someone, on one hand, means simply to want to be where they are, to be around them and enjoy their company.
+When we talk about being with someone, there are two aspects to what we mean: presence and relationship.
+We use with to communicate both ideas.
+To want to be with someone, on one hand, means simply to want to be where they are, to be around them and enjoy their company.
 On the other hand, it can mean to be connected to someone in relationship, like when we say, “She’s best friends with her,” or when the celebrity tells the security guard, “He’s with me.”

-What makes this reality so stunning is that this “with-ness” is the merciful reversal of our former situation.
-See, while we were created to be in God’s presence, one of the tragic consequences of our sin was that God could no longer dwell “with” us.
+What makes this reality so stunning is that this with-ness is the merciful reversal of our former situation.
+While we were created to be in God’s presence, one of the tragic consequences of our sin was that God could no longer dwell with us.
 Isaiah 59:2 says, “your iniquities have made a separation between you and your God.”
-Were God to dwell “with” us, his holiness would consume us because of our sin.
+Were God to dwell with us, his holiness would consume us because of our sin.

-But the bleakness of that word “without” only serves to heighten the beauty of the word “with” in our verse.
-Because in order for us to get to the “with” of Revelation 21:3, Jesus came to dwell “with” us as a man.
+But the bleakness of that word without only serves to heighten the beauty of the word with in our verse.
+In order for us to get to the “with” of Revelation 21:3, Jesus came to dwell with us as a man.
 And not merely to dwell with us; he also died for us.
-When Jesus died for us, our sins were nailed to the tree and we were crucified “with” him (Gal.
-2:20), we were raised “with” him (Col. 3:1), and made alive “with” him (Eph.
-2:5).
+When Jesus died for us, our sins were nailed to the tree and we were crucified with him (Gal.
+2:20), we were raised with him (Colossians 3:1), and made alive with” him (Ephesians 2:5).

 That’s what makes Revelation 21:3 so glorious.
-Because of Jesus, God can and will one day dwell “with” us!
-We will finally be “with” the One our souls long for, and in his presence we’ll find fullness of joy.
-He will be “with” us as our God, and we’ll be “with” him as his people.
+Because of Jesus, God can and will one day dwell with us!
+We will finally be with the One our souls long for.
+In His presence we’ll find fullness of joy.
+He will be with us as our God, and we’ll be with Him as his people.

-So this Christmas let us celebrate the coming of Immanuel, “God with us,” and long for the day when he comes again to be finally and fully “with” us!
+This Christmas let's celebrate the coming of Immanuel, “God with us,” and long for the day when He comes again to be with us, finally and fully, forever.

 For Reflection